patrickjwoods/blog/_posts/2015-08-25-startup-naming-field-guide.markdown

 <img src="{{ root }}/img/backpackers.jpg" width="100%" alt="How to Name a Startup">

 There's plenty of trite advice out there on how to name your startup.
-Just google that phrase and you’ll find all sorts of *10 Tricks to Name Your Startup!* and other bullet-filled listicles.
+Just google "startup naming advice" and you’ll find all sorts of *10 Tricks to Name Your Startup!* and other bullet-filled listicles.
 Much of the name-related content would lead you to believe that naming is easy.
 Just follow these steps and you’ll be fine.

 Thing is, finding a good name is hard.
 There are no shortcuts.
 Sure, you *can* pick a name at random and just go with it.
 But **your name is the first element of your brand a potential user experiences**.
 It's the tip of the spear, and it should be sharp.

 The good news is that others have done this before.
 My team has named many startups, and even more non-startup brands.
-I've worked with them to distill the key steps they follow when working on a naming project.
+I've worked with them to distill the key steps they follow when working on a naming project (shoutout to [Dan Price](https://twitter.com/_danprice) and [Justin Dobbs](https://twitter.com/sloganeerist)).
 There are lots of processes out there, but this is the one that works for us.

-There are four main parts—Foundation, Generation, Evaluation, and Validation.
+There are four main parts to our approach—Foundation, Generation, Evaluation, and Validation.
 Each step is important, and the success of each phase depends on the quality of work you put forth in the prior stage.

 It may not be quick, but it's worth it.
 And when you're finished, you'll have a name that means something, that starts a conversation about something true in your brand.
-To me, that's a lot better than picking a random word from the thesaurus.
+To me, that's a lot better than picking a random word from the thesaurus and hoping for the best.

 Ready to get started?